Aldeshov/ADBFileExplorer/README.md

 ## Attention

-Application by default uses `adb-shell`.
-There may be problems with listing, pushing, pulling files using `adb-shell`.
+Application uses by default `adb-shell`.
+There may be problems with listing, pushing, or pulling files using `adb-shell`.
-Use the adb command line tool for a better experience
+For a better experience, try adding `"adb_core": "external"` to `settings.json`, but beware that the app may not be able to access the Android device at all.

 ## License